plot.variable generates a

 function.

-from the stored call so that the same predictors can be paired with the
+same predictors be paired with the in-sample predictions.

 Arguments